Affiliate links on Android Authority may earn us a commission. Learn more.

 This interoperability is an exciting concept in theory.
 For example, if you wear a Samsung watch but want your step data to appear in Google Fit, you can connect the two apps via Health Connect.
 Fitbit can write data to Health Connect that Google Fit can read and then display alongside data from other services.
 Services like MyFitnessPal and WeightWatchers can read workout data from Peloton.

-When considering the list of supported apps, the possibilities for service integration are exciting.
+The list of supported apps offers exciting possibilities for service integration.
 However, not every app can “read” data other apps write to Health Connect.
 While you can upload your step data to Health Connect, Fitbit cannot read data from any other apps on the service.

 How to setup and use Google Health Connect

-At least setting up Health Connect within its various supported apps is easy enough.
-If you don’t own a Pixel, you’ll need to download Health Connect from the Google Play Store to get started.
+Setting up Health Connect within its various supported apps is easy enough.
+If you don’t own a Pixel or running a phone with Android 14 or lower, you’ll need to download Health Connect from the Google Play Store to get started.
 Find specific instructions below for linking some of the more commonly used platforms to Health Connect.

 If you own a Pixel and are running the March 2023 update or later, find Health Connect by heading to Settings > Apps > Health Connect.